 Backstage is a venture capital fund dedicated to reducing funding disparities in tech by investing in startups led by founders who identify as women, people of color, or LGBTQ.
 Arlan built the company from scratch back in 2015, while she was homeless, and since then, it’s positively skyrocketed.
 To date, Backstage has raised more than $15 million and invested in over 160 startups.

-Arlan is a driving force for change in the world of venture capital—and now, in 2021, she’s disrupting the market anew.
-Backstage has partnered with Republic to open up a new fund that anyone (yes, anyone!) can invest in.
-As of now, anyone can invest as little as $100 in Backstage Capital and have a stake in the company—even those who aren’t accredited under the SEC regulations.
+In 2021, Arlan disrupted the market anew.
+Backstage partnered with Republic to open up a new fund that anyone (yes, anyone!) can invest in.
+Anyone can invest as little as $100 in Backstage Capital and have a stake in the company—even those who aren’t accredited under the SEC regulations.
 This is a huge deal.
 Traditionally, investment opportunities have been limited to a very small, wealthy audience.
-This changes the game, and people are evidently here for it; Backstage made history on the 1st February when they reached $1m in investments in less than nine hours.
+This changes the game, and people are evidently here for it; Backstage made history on the 1st February 2021 when they reached $1m in investments in less than nine hours.

 As quoted on the Backstage crowdfunding site: “We would like to give everyday investors who share our values the opportunity to be a part of the Backstage journey and help us deploy more capital to underestimated founders.”
 You can learn more about Arlan and her unique journey into entrepreneurship in her book It’s About Damn Time: How To Turn Being Underestimated Into Your Greatest Advantage.